plenteum/wallet-service-ha/README.md

   defaultFirstBlockIndex: 1, // the default first block index we will use when it is required
   defaultUnlockTime: 0, // the default unlockTime for transactions
-  defaultFusionThreshold: 10000000, // the default fusionThreshold for fusion transactions
+  defaultFusionThreshold: 10000000, // the default fusionThreshold for fusion transactions })

-  // The following options are for when we run the in-process node
-  testnet: false, // If true, activates the testnet logic -- only important if localNode is true
-  dataDir: '~/.TurtleCoin', // If the localNode is used, this is where the blockchain data will be stored
-  p2pBindIp: '0.0.0.0', // What IP to bind the P2P network to
-  p2pBindPort: 11897, // What Port to bind the P2P network to
-  p2pExternalPort: 0, // What External Port to bind the P2P network to for those behind NAT
-  allowLocalIp: false, // Add our own IP to the peer list?
-  peers: false, // Manually add the peer(s) to the list.
-Allows for a string or an Array of strings.
-  priorityNodes: false, // Manually add the priority node(s) to the peer list.
-Allows for a string or an Array of strings.
-  exclusiveNodes: false, // Only add these node(s) to the peer list.
-Allows for a string or an Array of strings.
-  seedNode: false, // Connect to this node to get the peer list then quit.
-Allows for a string.
-  hideMyPort: false, // Hide from the rest of the network })
 ```